harismuneer/Ultimate-Social-Scrapers/README.md

 - and posts/statuses available on the user's timeline

 Data is scraped/downloaded in an organized format (CSV files) for ease of analysis.

+## Testimonials 💯 👍
+> I had the pleasure to have a meeting with Haris to learn how to use a tool that he created.
+He is a great professional, with a lot of experience and knowledge to share with others.
+His ability to teach and explain the requirements to use the tool was very clear.
+I Totally recommend working with him.

+Cristóbal V. (Civil Industrial Engineer)

 ## Purchase 🤝